kuzco95/CS120_Final/README.md

 # CS120_Final
-Final for CS120: fractal generator
+Final for CS120: fractal generator based on user input from JavaFX.
-Fractal generator.